arntanguy/blog/_posts/2021-07-09-ice-climbing-guide-japan.markdown

 Finding information about ice climbing in Japan can be a daunting task to say the least.
 Where to go?
 When?
 How to get there?
 What about guidebooks?
 How about weather?
 The list goes on...

-{% include img-fullwidth.html src="/images/posts/ice-climbing-guide-japan/snow_tent-2400.jpg" caption="Winter camping near Sounkyo by -18°C - Hokkaido - Japan" %}
+{% include img-fullwidth.html src="/images/posts/ice-climbing-guide-japan/snow_tent-2400.jpg" caption="Winter camping near Sounkyo by -18°C - Hokkaido - Japan" credits="Gregor Neumann" %}

 # Overview of ice climbing in Japan